promptfoo/promptfoo-docs/docs/integrations/jest.md

 - `toMatchSemanticSimilarity`: Compares two strings for semantic similarity.
 - `toPassLLMRubric`: Checks if a string meets the specified LLM Rubric criteria.
+- `toMatchFactuality`: Checks if a string meets the specified factuality criteria.
+- `toMatchClosedQA`: Checks if a string meets the specified question-answering criteria.

 Create a new file called `matchers.js` and add the following: